 The draft 2015 Colorado Parks and Wildlife Strategic Plan was presented to the Parks and Wildlife Commission on August 6, 2015.
-With its release, we are also opening a 30-day public comment period.
-We encourage interested public to submit an electronic comment form, available until September 14, to share thoughts on the draft Plan.
-To learn more specifics and talk with CPW staff, please consider attending one of the following open houses:
+With its release, CPW held a 30-day public comment period and encouraged interested public to give feedback.
+The comment period closed September 14.
+Thank you to everyone who attended an open house and/ or submitted comments.

 Glenwood Springs - August 27 from 6-8 p.m. - Glenwood Springs Community Center, 100 Wulfsohn Rd., Glenwood Springs, CO

 Firestone - August 31 from 6-8 p.m. - Carbon Valley Regional Library, 7 Park Ave., Firestone, CO

 Alamosa - September 3 from 6-8 p.m. - Rodeway Inn, 333 Santa Fe Ave., Alamosa, CO